divykantsharma/1-Web-Design-Agency-Project/README.md

 # 1.-Web-Design-Agency-Project
-Created this project using HTML and external CSS to make this
+Created this project using HTML and external CSS.